 Cookies enable the delivery of personalised and targeted ads based on a user’s browsing history.

 The ad tech contract will address the use of cookies and will specify the responsibilities of the ad tech provider in managing and using cookies.
-These responsibilities may include the obtaining of any relevant customer or user consents and compliance with any specific cookie legislation.
-The ad tech provider will typically be required to have cookie policies in place to ensure appropriate controls and clear guidelines are in place as to cookie consent, compliance and transparency.
+These responsibilities may include obtaining any relevant customer or user consents and complying with specific cookie legislation.
+The ad tech provider will typically be required to have GDPR cookie policies in place to ensure that appropriate controls and clear guidelines are in place regarding cookie consent, compliance, and transparency.

 Data processing agreement